dterei/ghc-lecture/16wi/ghc-compiler.md

 * Will be as efficient as using an `Int#` for representing true and false.

+* If your type has more constructors than the tag bits allow (4 or more on 32bit, 8 or more on 64bit) then GHC just uses the tag bits 0 or 1 to represent evaluated or unevaluated.

 # Pointer tagging avoids looking up the info table